goldstack/goldstack/workspaces/docs/docs/templates/shared/infrastructure.md

 All infrastructure for this module is defined in Terraform.
-You can find the Terraform files for this module in the directory `[moduleDir]/infra/aws`.
-You can define multiple deployments for this module, for instance for development, staging and production environments.
+You can find the Terraform files for this template in the directory `[moduleDir]/infra/aws`.
+You can define multiple deployments for this template, for instance for development, staging and production environments.

 If you configured AWS deployment before downloading your project, the deployments and their respective configurations are defined in `[moduleDir]/goldstack.json`.